TANYA'S

 It is all very well knowing about the treatment options available, but that can be very depressing if money is a factor, as it is for most people.
 It can be particularly horrifying if your cat crashes and requires hospitalisation - some large city hospitals charge a fortune for such services.

 The good news is that you should not need all the treatments described above; and for home treatments, it is usually possible to purchase most of the supplies you require cheaply online.
-For the average cat who needs sub-Q fluids and phosphorus binders, it is often possible to spend as little as US$5 a week treating your cat once s/he is stable.
-Other treatments, including Epogen which many vets believe costs up to $300 a vial, can also be obtained cheaply - a vial of Epogen bought online, if you know where to look, costs as little as US$30.
+For the average cat who needs sub-Q fluids, phosphorus binders and treatments for nausea or constipation, it is often possible to spend as little as US$5 a week treating your cat once s/he is stable.
+Other treatments, including erythropoiesis stimulating agents such as darbepoetin (Aranesp) or epoetin alfa (Epogen, Procrit or Eprex), can also be obtained at more reasonable prices than many vets realise, if you know where to look.

-The Coping with CRF page gives tips on coping with the financial burden and finding ways of paying for your cat's care, whilst the Obtaining Supplies Cheaply page gives details of reasonably priced suppliers in UK, Canada and USA.
+The Coping with CKD page gives tips on coping with the financial burden and finding ways of paying for your cat's care, whilst the Obtaining Supplies Cheaply section gives details of reasonably priced suppliers in the UK, Canada and USA.

-Pat's Great Advice for Those New to CRF
+Pat's Great Advice for Those New to CKD

-That is your crash course in CRF.
+That is your crash course in CKD.
 Unfortunately I know you are probably still feeling overwhelmed, so here is some advice for you from Pat, who has been in your shoes.
-Pat cared for her cat SEM when he had CRF.
-In early 2006, she wrote a wonderful message to a person with a newly diagnosed CRF cat.
+Pat cared for her cat SEM when he had CKD, and she wrote a wonderful message to a person with a newly diagnosed CKD cat.
 She says it all so well here, far better than I could, that I asked her if I could repost her message here.

 "I am sorry you have a need to be here but you have come to a good place.
 First, I can't think of a single individual who hasn't landed here in an emotional heap.
 It seems not to matter the numbers of the cat or the circumstances of the individual, everyone is devastated.

-I know CRF is a scary diagnosis - I've been there twice.
+I know CKD is a scary diagnosis — I've been there three times.
 The first time, with Tanya, I was not online and although I tried to help her, in retrospect there was so much more I could have done to help her.